tianc377/tianc377.github.io/_posts/2024-03-22-ShaderProfilingAndGPUOccupancy.md

 <br />

 ## VGPRs and Occupancy
-The shader I need to optimize is a very big shader that it would be used for the current Assassins Creed project I’m working on but also for future AC games.
+The shader I need to optimize is a very big shader that it would be used for the current project I’m working on but also for the future projects.
 It is an outfit shader that support 16 surface types (cloth, leather, metal), 6 zone IDs (means it can use 1 RGB map to define 6 zones on 1 material to let each zone have its own behavior, for example I have 1 material for 1 outfit but it can be separated into cotton, hemp, leather, linen, iron and bronze, instead of using 6 materials to do so), also it has a pattern system for each zone to have different patterns from a pattern texture array, it also has weathering behaviors (blood, snow, dirt\mud, wetness..), and damage behaviors (wearing, tearing…).
 All of these demands make it hard to be not heavy, but there must be ways to optimize. <br />

 This is the stats before the optimization:<br />